SolnBenchmark/Benchmark/README.md

 # Contact

-Yi Sun
-Electrical Engineering Department
-Nanoscopy Laboratory
-The City College of City University of New York
-New York, NY 10031, USA
+Yi Sun, Electrical Engineering Department, Nanoscopy Laboratory, The City College of City University of New York, New York, NY 10031, USA